aviraljanveja/SQL/README.md

 - A lot of extra suff has been cut out, concepts have been simplified and course length has been trimmed down to give you 3 well-organized chapters.

-- The concepts presented here can be practiced on example databases from [Mode Tutorial](https://mode.com/sql-tutorial).
+- The concepts presented here can be practiced with example databases on [Mode Tutorial](https://mode.com/sql-tutorial).

-- For booking a 1-on-1 guidance / mentoring / doubt-solving session with myself, send a request on 9157790749 via Whatsapp or Email at aviraljanveja@gmail.com.
-More information on : [panini AI website](https://aviraljanveja.my.canva.site/)

--- Developed by Aviral Janveja for the Panini AI initiative.
+-- Developed by Aviral Janveja for the Paanini AI initiative.
 (Copyright 2024)